- Understanding Chemotherapy: A Guide for Patients and Families

 There’s no single answer to this question, but one thing is clear: No diet or nutritional plan can “cure” cancer.
 Taking vitamin and mineral supplements or any other complementary and alternative medicine should never take the place of medical care.
 You should not take any supplements without talking to your doctor first.

-For more information, please call us or visit our Web site to get our Guidelines for Using Complementary and Alternative Methods and Complementary and Alternative Methods for Cancer Management.
+For more information, please call us or visit our Web site to get our document Complementary and Alternative Methods and Cancer.

 What is radiation recall?